Tuning Into Bias: A Computational Study of Gender Bias in Song Lyrics: Results Discussion

-Furthermore, \citet{From2017Smiler} also document the evolution of music content over time, shifting from themes related to romantic relationships to an increase in references to sexual behavior and objectified bodies, as evidenced in the topics in rap.
-This is also proven in our findings that in the top topics across successive decades, the following topics appear as trending: spanning from the 1950s to the 1960s "wonderful\_sweeter years\_sweeter," (due to fewer occurrences of this topic, it does not feature in Figure \ref{fig:topicdevelopmentoverdecades}), 1960s to the 1980s "tears\_heart\_wish," and from 1980s to 2020s "nigga\_niggas\_bitch."
+Furthermore, \citet{From2017Smiler} also documented the evolution of music content over time, shifting from themes related to romantic relationships to an increase in references to sexual behaviour and objectified bodies, as evidenced in the topics in rap.
+This is also proven in our findings that in the top topics across successive decades, the following topics appear as trending: \textit{"wonderful\_sweeter years\_sweeter"}, spanning from the 1950s to the 1960s, (due to fewer occurrences of this topic, it does not feature in Figure \ref{fig:topicdevelopmentoverdecades}), \textit{"tears\_heart\_wish"}, from 1960s to the 1980s, and \textit{"nigga\_niggas\_bitch"} from 1980s to 2020s.
 This observation is consistent with the results reported by \citet{Sexualization2011Hall}, who found that when comparing lyrics from 2009 to those from 1959, the occurrence of sexualized content in 2009 was over three times higher.